 Since the invention of computer-aided design software applications in the 80’s, the world of graphic design has continued to evolve as more and more companies began to build design apps for public use.

-A simple Google search show that there are 100 of apps out there built to handle structural design, architectural design, animation, 2D and 3D designs which make choosing a specific drafting application to work with quite difficult.
+A simple Google search shows that there are 100 apps out there built to handle structural design, architectural design, animation, 2D and 3D designs which make choosing a specific drafting application to work with quite difficult.
 This article is expressly written to help graphic designers regardless of your design niche—engineering, architecture, animation etc—choose the right software for creating these designs.

 The design software applications that will be outlined below will cover the basic kinds of graphic designs individuals need to cover and the advantages of using each outlined app for a certain kind of design will also be outlined below.
 Note that these CAD applications were chosen using three criteria;

-- Scope of work—these criteria covers an apps features, tools and how suited it is to handle certain types of CAD design
+- Scope of work—these criteria covers apps features, tools and how suited it is to handle certain types of CAD design

-- Cost and Availability—the apps pricing, packages, its popularity and its general availability to anyone seeking to purchase or download it also plays its part in making this list.
+- Cost and Availability—the apps pricing, packages, its popularity, and its general availability to anyone seeking to purchase or download it also plays its part in making this list.

 The best CAD software